chrishoermann/zod-prisma-types/Readme.md

   provider               = "zod-prisma-types"
   output                 = "./zod" // default is ./generated/zod
-  useValidatorJs         = true // default is false useDecimalJs           = false // default is true imports        = "import(import { myFunction } from 'mypackage').import(import { custom } from './myfolder')" // optional
+  useValidatorJs         = true // default is false useInstaceOfForDecimal = true // default is false createInputTypes       = false // default is true addInputTypeValidation = false // default is true imports                = "import(import { myFunction } from 'mypackage').import(import { custom } from './myfolder')" // optional
-  addInputTypeValidation = true // default is true tsConfigFilePath = "config/tsconfig.json" // optional - used by ts-morph
+  tsConfigFilePath       = "config/tsconfig.json" // optional default is `undefined`
 }
 ```

-> As mentinned above this generator only creates a single `index.ts` file in the specified output folder containing all the zod prisma schemas.
+> As mentioned above this generator only creates a single `index.ts` file in the specified output folder containing all the zod prisma schemas.
 I decided to only create a single file because in [`ts-morph`](https://ts-morph.com/manipulation/performance) it is more efficient to write a bunch of statements to a single file at once than creating multiple files where only a few statements are added.
 This can be beneficial for generating zod schemas for big prisma schemas.
 Another point is that it makes the codebase of the generator more managable (...no need to create imports, simpler structure of the files) and it's easier to use custom imports (see below).

 ## `output`